 Burn skin sensitivity.
 Healed burns or skin grafts may be extremely sensitive to sunlight and may sunburn more severely even after short periods of time in the sun compared to before your injury.
 Sun sensitivity after a burn injury may last for a year or more.
 In addition, some medications can cause you to be more sensitive to the sun (e.g., anti-itch medicines, like cetirizine, and non-steroidal antiinflammatory medications, like ibuprofen).

 Pigmentation.
 The color of our skin is related to the amount of melanin that each of us has in our skin.
-When someone has a second degree or deeper burn injury, the pigment of the skin is affected because melanin is located in the epidermis (the outer most layer of skin).
+When someone has a second degree or deeper burn injury, the pigment of the skin is initially lost because melanin is located in the epidermis (the outer most layer of skin).
 With healing, the pigment may return, but this process is unpredictable.
 Often, newly healed skin appears pink and unpigmented regardless of the original skin tone.
 As the scar matures, the skin may regain normal pigment, regain more pigment than it had before the injury, or stay unpigmented.
 The deeper the burn wound, the slower the re-pigmentation process.
-We cannot predict if there will be a color difference once the healed skin has matured.
-Some people will have lighter skin (called hypo-pigmented) and some, darker (called hyper-pigmented) skin than they had in that area before the injury.
+There is no way to predict if there will be a color difference after the healed skin has matured.
+Some people will have lighter (called hypo-pigmented) or darker (called hyper-pigmented) skin than they had in that area before the injury.

 Because re-pigmentation can be affected by UV light (sunlight), suntans in newly healed skin may not fade when the rest of the tan goes away.
 For a burn that needs a skin graft to heal, the grafted area may become darker than the surrounding uninjured skin.
-The reason for this is not clear, but sun protection is encouraged to prevent pigment changes that may result in permanent, darker skin coloring within the burn wound for at least one year after a burn injury.
+The reason for this is not clear, but sun protection is encouraged to prevent pigment changes that may result in permanent skin tone changes within the burn wound for at least one year after a burn injury.

-People with dark skin.
-Even if you have never had issues with sun exposure or sunburn in the past, your areas that were burned or skin grafted are now susceptible to sun burn and pigmentation changes.
+People with darker skin.
+Even if you have never had issues with sun exposure or sunburn in the past, your areas that were burned or skin grafted are now susceptible to sunburn and pigmentation changes.
 Sun exposure will not necessarily increase pigmentation in areas of your scar that have less pigment than your surrounding skin.

-Returning to your normal activities (e.g., walking outside, hiking, swimming, biking, gardening) after a burn injury is important and strongly encouraged.
-However, if you plan to be outside for long periods of time, using all methods of sun protection is the best way to protect your skin.
-Dermatologists (skin doctors) recommend using a combination of sun avoidance, protective clothing, and sunscreen/sunblock to limit sun exposure and to combat sun damage.
+Returning to your normal activities (e.g., walking or playing outside, hiking, swimming, biking, gardening) after a burn injury is important and strongly encouraged.
+However, if you plan to be outside for long periods of time, using a combination of methods of sun protection is the best way to protect your skin.
+Dermatologists (skin doctors) recommend using a combination of sun avoidance, protective clothing, and sunscreen/sunblock to limit sun/UV light exposure and combat sun damage.

 It is nearly impossible to stay out of the sun and be active.
 But you can choose when you are outside.
 The sun is strongest from 10 a.m. to 4 p.m. or when your shadow is shorter than your height.
 Don’t let clouds fool you.
 Up to 80% of harmful UV sunrays can penetrate clouds.
 Also, keep in mind that UV rays reflect off sand, water, snow, and ice and can cause additional UV sunray exposure.
 Certain types of UV light are stronger at higher altitudes.
-Thus, limiting peak sun exposure and being aware of your environment are key to preventing sun damage to your skin.
+Thus, limiting peak sun exposure and being aware of your environment are keys to preventing sun damage to your skin.
 Seek shade when you are outside.

 What about tanning beds?
-Tanning beds should be avoided, as they emit the same amount (if not more) cancer-causing UV light.
-And they will cause pigmentation that might not fade.
+Tanning beds should be avoided, as they emit the same amount (if not more) of cancer-causing UV light.
+And they will cause pigmentation that might not fade in healing scars.